+Cotton On Group is committed to an ethical and transparent approach to its operations.
 The Group takes a zero-tolerance approach to any form of modern slavery including servitude, human trafficking and forced labour.
-We are committed to an ethical and transparent approach to business, ensuring effective systems and controls are in place to safeguard against any form of modern slavery within our business operations or our supply chain.
+The Group is committed to ensuring there are effective systems and controls in place to safeguard against any form of modern slavery within our business operations or our supply chain.